mathie/nanowrimo/_drafts/a-matter-of-perspective.md

 We've got a well specified kitchen, with an awesome cooker that I love to bits.
 (Most of the rest of the kitchen awesomeness is portable -- my favourite knives for example -- so that doesn't really count.)
-We've got room in our bedroom for the largest standard bed size that exists (super king).
-(Though I still only wind up with a sliver at the side most nights.)
+We've got room in our bedroom for the largest standard bed size that exists (super king), even if I still only wind up with a sliver at the side most nights.

 Location-wise, it's pretty good, too.
 I can be in central Edinburgh in 15 minutes by train, if I time it correctly.
 We're just near the end of the